naegelejd/nolli/README.md

 nolli
 =====

-Nolli is a procedural, statically-typed, lightweight programming language, implemented in C.

-More information coming soon...
+Nolli is:

+    - procedural
+    - statically-typed
+    - lightweight
+    - garbage collected
+    - compiled
+    - fast

+Nolli's syntax resembles that of [Go](http://golang.org), which happens to have an *excellent* [language spec](http://golang.org/ref/spec).

+Nolli is a hobby language, meaning it has a minimal set of features.
+This is partly intentional and partly because the core language is under heavy development.

 ### Build

 You need [cmake](http://www.cmake.org/) to generate the build system for your OS (Makefiles, VS Studio project, etc.)